yoshseven/nazuna/README.md

      - **Bot Prefix**: Symbol for commands (e.g., `/`).
      - **Bot Name**: Name shown in WhatsApp (e.g., `nazuna`).
      - **Auto Update**: `Yes` for automatic updates or `No` for manual.
-   - Minimum specs: 512MB RAM and 512MB storage (1GB RAM and 2GB storage recommended).
+   - Minimum specs: 256MB RAM and 256MB storage (512MB RAM and 512MB storage recommended).

 3. **Start the Server**
    - Click **Start** in the panel.